nkadonaga/flex-calc/README.md

 During app development, there was an issue where I generated an `ActiveModel` called `Configuration`, which caused many errors due to `Configuration` actually being a built-in class.
 To resolve this, I renamed `Configuration` to `Preference`.
 This removed the errors.

 Another issue was trying to figure out how to fit the list of preferred products into a single attribute in `Preference`, since there would otherwise have to be one attribute for each product in the `Products` database.
 This would have been inefficient since the user could add a large quantity of products to the database.
-To resolve this, I saved the array of preferred products in an attribute for text, but specified this text to be serializable.
+To resolve this, I saved the array of preferred products in an attribute for text.

+I eventually removed `Preference` altogether and replaced it by including it as an attribute of the new `User` model.
+This allowed the app to support multiple users.

 ### Known Bugs

-The main issue still present is the lack of support for multiple users.
-For example, users are unable to save their *own* preference setting.
-Instead, the generated shopping list uses whatever preference was last created.
-So, current plan is to create an `ActiveModel` for users, where a `User` will be related to `Preferences` and their `Calculations` (their generated shoping lists) through a `has_many` relationship.
-This solution is not perfect since it doesn't use a log-in and a malicious user could remove other users' preference settings.
+The main issue still present is that the deployed application in Heroku broke after making the most recent changes to the backend.

+The other issues include:

+1. There are no passwords, so any user could change anything in the database, from other users' information, to deleting the entire database.
+So, this product is far from production.
+2. The user has to enter their ID any time they want to make a calculation.
+3. There is a lack of user options.
+What if the user wanted to prevent repeated products in their shopping list?
+What if the user wanted to calculate a shopping list that would allow one to spend more than their flex left, so that they could pay the extra expense with Claremont Cash?
+There are many other options that could greatly enhance the program.

 ## References